meltano/meltano/docs/src/_tutorials/example-projects.md

 - **[Meltano Dbt Jaffle shop](https://github.com/pnadolny13/meltano_example_implementations/tree/main/meltano_projects/singer_dbt_jaffle)** - The dbt jaffle shop project placed in a meltano context, with local postgres, completely self-contained.
 - **[Meltano Extract Load Example](https://github.com/sbalnojan/meltano-example-el)** - A simple AWS S3 CSV extract and load into a PostgreSQL database.
 All mocked and completely self-contained.
+- **[Meltano DB -> DB Example](https://github.com/sbalnojan/meltano-example-el-db)** - A simple extract from a Postgres database and load into a second Postgres database.
+All mocked and completely self-contained.